rsethi21/sddVisualization/README.md

 ## What are next steps?

-- make the labelling and filtering available for all columns types
+- make the filtering available for totalDamages
-- lesion time is present but need an SDD example that has this field present
+- Make messages a bit more clear and remove warnings from output
+- integrate lesion time and a pipeline for video creation
+- make the nucleus more translucent